gary8564/gpe_bench_smk/README.md

 # Evaluation Pipeline for Gaussian Process Emulators with High-dimensional Dataset

 Gaussian Processes (GPs) are suffering from the "curse of the dimensionality".
 As input or output dimension grows up, the computation becomes intractable.
 This project aims to explore the state-of-the-art research of dimensionality reduction in Gaussian Process emulation.
-In this repository, a workflow using **Nextflow** (a orchestrated workflow management framework)  is constructed to facilitate benchmarking different Gaussian Process models on high-dimensional input/output problems with minimal efforts.
+In this repository, a workflow using **Snakemake** (a orchestrated workflow management framework)  is constructed to facilitate benchmarking different Gaussian Process models on high-dimensional input/output problems with minimal efforts.

 ## Workflow